paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-33a-appointment-promotion-and-involuntary-separation-and-retirement-for-members-on-the-warrant-officer-active-duty-list.md

 Pub.
 L. 102–190, div.
 A, title XI, § 1111(a), Dec.
 5, 1991, 105 Stat.
 1491, provided that: “The grade of chief warrant officer, W–5, is hereby established in the Army, Navy, Air Force, and Marine Corps.”

 #### Delegation of Functions
+Authority of President under subsec. (b) of this section to appoint by commission regular chief warrant officers and reserve chief warrant officers in the Coast Guard delegated to Secretary of Homeland Security by Ex.
+Ord.
+No. 14106, § 1(g), (h), Aug.
+14, 2023, 88 F.R.
+55905, set out in a note under [section 2101 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section2101&num=0&edition=prelim), Coast Guard.

 Functions of President under second sentence of subsec. (b) of this section delegated to Secretary of Defense by section 1(b) of Ex.
 Ord.
 No. 13384, July 27, 2005, 70 F.R.
 43739, set out as a note under [section 531 of this title](./chapter-033-original-appointments-of-regular-officers-in-grades-above-warrant-officer-grades.md#section-531).

 <a id="section-572"></a>
 ## § 572.
 Warrant officers: original appointment; service credit

-For the purposes of promotion, persons originally appointed in regular or reserve warrant officer grades shall be credited with such service as the Secretary concerned may prescribe.
+**(a)** For the purposes of promotion, persons originally appointed in regular or reserve warrant officer grades shall be credited with such service as the Secretary concerned may prescribe.
 However, such a person may not be credited with a period of service greater than the period of active service performed in the grade, or pay grade corresponding to the grade, in which so appointed, or in any higher grade or pay grade.

+**(b)** The Secretary concerned shall credit a person who is receiving an original appointment as a warrant officer in the regular component of an armed force under the jurisdiction of such Secretary concerned, and who has advanced education or training or special experience, with constructive service for such education, training, or experience, as follows:

+(1) For special training or experience in a particular warrant officer field designated by the Secretary concerned, if such training or experience is directly related to the operational needs of the armed force concerned, as determined by such Secretary concerned.

+(2) For advanced education in a warrant officer field designated by the Secretary concerned, if such education is directly related to the operational needs of the armed force concerned, as determined by such Secretary concerned.

 ### Statutory Notes

 #### Prior Provisions
 Provisions similar to those in this section were contained in [section 556 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section556&num=0&edition=prelim) prior to repeal by Pub.
 L. 102–190, § 1112(a).

+#### Amendments
+2022—Pub.
+L. 117–263 designated existing provisions as subsec. (a) and added subsec. (b).

 #### Effective Date
 Section effective Feb.
 1, 1992, see section 1132 of Pub.
 L. 102–190, set out as an Effective Date of 1991 Amendment note under [section 521 of this title](./chapter-032-officer-strength-and-distribution-in-grade.md#section-521).